 The League Mentorship

-An annual nine-month mentorship program for students at public architecture schools in the New York City area.
+An annual mentorship program for students at public architecture schools in the New York City area.

-Initiated in 2018, The League Mentorship matches design professionals with students at local public architecture schools for nine months of one-on-one advising, mutual learning, and intergenerational community building.
+Initiated in 2018, The League Mentorship matches design professionals with students at local public architecture schools for one-on-one advising, mutual learning, and intergenerational community building during the academic year.

 Participating students are selected from three public architecture programs: Brooklyn’s New York City College of Technology, Harlem’s Spitzer School of Architecture at City College of New York, and New Jersey’s Michael Graves College of Architecture & Design at Kean University.

-Over the course of the academic year, each mentor meets regularly with their student match, offering them guidance as they prepare for careers in architecture and design.
-To supplement these one-on-one meetings, the League also organizes several group events for both mentors and students, including panel discussions and private tours of leading local firms.
+Over the course of the academic year, each League Mentor meets regularly with their student match, generally three to four times a semester, offering them guidance as they prepare for careers in architecture and design.
+To supplement these one-on-one meetings, the League also organizes several group events for both mentors and students, including panel discussions and private tours of leading local firms, and facilitates mentor-led skill-sharing and community-building events.

-All mentor applications must be submitted by Tuesday, August 8 at 11:59 p.m.
-EDT.
+All Mentor applications must be submitted by Tuesday, August 13 at 11:59 p.m.
+ET.
 Mentors are selected based on their professional experience and compatibility with student needs.

 This program is only open to students currently enrolled in the New York City College of Technology, the Spitzer School of Architecture at City College of New York, or the Michael Graves College of Architecture & Design at Kean University.
 If you are a student at one of these schools, please contact your department chair for more information on how to apply.